 Combine ingredients in a bowl along with 1 cup water and any additional flavourings from the suggestion list.
+(If using our Jar mix - add 1/2 jar (150ml) water at this step.)

 Leave for 15 minutes for the seeds to soak up the water.
 Give everything a good stir.
 (It should feel like very thick batter.)
 If necessary, add a splash more water before stirring again.
 Then spread the mixture thinly over a lined baking tray The ideal thickness is about 3-4mm.
 Too thin and the crackers will be too fragile, too thick and they won't be crunchy enough.